Frequently Asked Questions (FAQs)

 -

-Once you have selected your preferred reference style we recommend you review the General style notes section, to develop your understanding of the requirements of the style.
+Each in-text referencing style is a bit different.
+Once you have selected your preferred reference style on Re:cite, we recommend checking the About section.
+This will help you to understand the requirements of the style.

 Permalink: